Last Updated on

 Learn how easy home roasting coffee is with our instructions and tips for buying equipment, location for roasting, grinding, storing, and brewing.

 I don’t know many people who home roast, but I have found home roasting to be a really great hobby that doesn’t take up a lot of time and is relatively inexpensive to start.
-I figured it was time to give quick crash course on home roasting your own coffee.
+I figured it was time to give a quick crash course on home roasting your own coffee.
 I still consider myself to be a noob when it comes to roasting, but I think I got enough of a handle on it to point newbies in the right direction.

 If you buy your green beans in bulk, you will always have a supply of fresh coffee on hand in case of a zombie apocalypse.
 Green coffee beans are also very cheap compared to already roasted coffee.

-The primary reason to roast your own coffee is because it can taste better than anything you can buy at the store.
-Home roasting my coffee has opened a pandoras box of flavors and experiences with coffee.
+The primary reason to roast your own coffee is that it can taste better than anything you can buy at the store.
+Home roasting my coffee has opened a pandora’s box of flavors and experiences with coffee.

-The chart provides some useful information about the beans and will give you rough idea of what to expect form the bean.
+The chart provides some useful information about the beans and will give you a rough idea of what to expect from the bean.
 Sweet Maria’s also provides a flavor profile with each bean.
 When using the chart, I personally like to purchase beans that have a score of 88 or above and the shape of the blue curve is roughly round in shape, but that’s my personal taste in coffees.

 Until you have a few roasts under your belt, I also recommend sticking to beans in the $5-$6 per pound range until you build up a little bit of experience.
 I still don’t have the courage to buy green coffee beans out of Hawaii because of their cost.
 I also recommend buying five pounds of a single type of bean.
 Every bean is different and each type of bean roasts differently, so getting some experience roasting a single type of bean will give you the best opportunity of nailing down your procedures and methods for roasting.